jean-pierreBoth/annembed/README.md

    Our implementation is in fact a mix of the various embedding algorithms
     published recently and mentioned in References.

    - The graph is initialized by the Hnsw nearest neighbour algorithm.
 This provides for free sub-sampling in the data to embed by considering less densely occupied layers.
-It it is also possible to embed only the neighbourhood of a point by extracting recursively neighbours of a the initial point down to the most dense layers.
+It is also possible to embed only the neighbourhood of a point by extracting recursively neighbours of a initial point in a given layer down to the most dense layers.

    - The preliminary graph used in the embedding uses an exponential kernel (as in Umap) but taking into account a local density of points.
 The symetrisation is done as in t-sne or LargeVis.
 We use the diffusion maps algorithm (Lafon-Keller-Coifman), even though we have an exponential kernel.